TheJambo/awesome-testing/README.md

 - [Form Filler](https://chrome.google.com/webstore/detail/form-filler/bnjjngeaknajbdcgpfkgnonkmififhfo) - Large forms can be really irritating to fill out each time, speed it up with dummy data.
 - [Bug Magnet](https://chrome.google.com/webstore/detail/bug-magnet/efhedldbjahpgjcneebmbolkalbhckfi) - Suggests values based on the field type.
 - [Check All](https://chrome.google.com/webstore/detail/check-all/hcajloodonmplhncgandpgjgagckkdhn) - "Select All" is often not available.
 Why not bring your own?
+- [MyWords](https://addons.mozilla.org/en-US/firefox/addon/mywords/) - Handy extension that can be used to save common snippets (Jira tables, test data etc.) you use often for easy typing.

 ### Other
 - [Colour Blindness Simulator](https://altreus.github.io/colourblind/) - Simulate all types of Colour Blindness instantly!